Master of Science in Law FAQs

 Is there a residential component to the online format?
 If so, is it required or optional?

 Students enrolled in the MSL online program are required to complete at least two credits in residential, in-person courses.
-These can be in the regular term (7-week courses) or in a compressed format (Power Week, weekend, intersession, etc.).
+These are usually completed in a compressed format course (Power Week, weekend, intersession, etc.), but online students who are more local to Chicago can also choose to take regular term 7-week courses.
+While the entire residence requirement of two credits can be met in one Power Week, many online students choose to make multiple visits to campus.
 Online students can take as many residential elective courses as they wish, as long as they comply with other applicable MSL rules.

 I am an international student – do I need a visa to enroll in the online format?

 Yes.
-Because the program includes has a residential requirement, international students will still need to obtain an F-1 visa.
+Because the online degree format includes has a residential requirement, international students will still need to obtain an F-1 visa.

 As an online student, can I participate in on-campus events?